 1. Work together starting with a blank piece of paper

 This is by far the most difficult approach and generally is not recommended.
 No qualified solicitor writes a Will starting with a blank piece of paper.
-You might be able to do the basics; state that it’s a Will, revoke previous Wills, name an Executor and distribute the possessions.
+You might be able to do the basics, E.g. state that it’s a Will, revoke previous Wills, name an Executor and distribute the possessions.
 But very quickly the document becomes too difficult.
 You need to make plans in case your first choice plan cannot be honoured, for example, your main beneficiary pre-deceases you, or dies in a common accident.

 You also may need to set up trusts for young children, the wording of which is beyond any layperson.

 Our Wills also include dozens of clauses that stipulate the powers being granted to the Executor in administering the Will.
 If you prepare a Will from a blank piece of paper, even by finding sample will templates on the internet, you would not be able to craft a well drafted Last Will and Testament.
 It may be the cheapest approach, but it is by far the most time-consuming and delivers the worst results.

 2. Use a Do-it-yourself Will kit